|

 to make full use of my right in the gospel."
 Paul was much like a

-stockbroker, who would reinvest his profits as he pulled out of one share
+stockbroker, who would reinvest his profits as he seamlessly pulled out of one share

 and into another without enjoying any of the proceeds.
 He was not a man to

 eat his seed, but planted it to make more seeds.
-So it is with freedom; all
+So it is with our freedom; all

 too often people struggle feverishly to free themselves from their

 handcuffs, only to use their freedom to commit more sin.
-You can become free
+We can strive to become free

-enough to go and practice more sin, which will send you back into bondage,
+only to practice more sin, which will send us right back to bondage,

-or you can use your freedom for its intended purpose to help others and
+or we can use your freedom for its intended purpose to help others and

-bless God with the result that you will increase your nucleus of freedom.
+bless God with the result that you will increase our freedom.

 See also: 1Pet 2-16.